Dystopian FictionLife BlogShort Stories

 I also knew without a doubt that he was a lot older than he looked.

-While they simply referred to their workplace as ‘The Lab’, it turned out that Max and Steve were both scientists and investors who were working on a super-secret project.
-They made it clear that I couldn’t freely talk about it with anyone, or they’d sue me and every descendent from me until kingdom come.
-They didn’t come right out and say it, but they were also quite crafted in the ways of speaking between the lines.
-Nobody was truly concerned about secrecy, they both already knew from the first few minutes we spent at my kitchen table, that I wasn’t interested in talking about their business to anyone and they even made it clear that they’d performed a number of background checks and alluded to having spied on me online.
-In fact, during one of Max’s explanations of the social implications of their discovery, he either accidentally or intentionally let me know indirectly that he was aware of all my online communications.
+Nobody was truly concerned about secrecy.
+They both already knew from the first few minutes we spent at my kitchen table that I was not interested in telling anyone anything, and they even made it clear that they had performed a number of background checks and alluded to having spied on me online.
+In fact, during one of Max’s explanations of the social implications of their discovery, he either accidentally or intentionally let it slip that he was aware of all my online communications.

-Approximately 1 hour later, they both simultaneously finished and stood.
-Max asked, “any questions?” in a way that let me know that he wasn’t prepared to answer any.
+Max asked, “Any questions?” in a way that let me know he was not really prepared to answer any.

-I smiled, then looked at Max, “and you?”.
+I smiled, then looked at Max.

 “Thanks for your time Mr. Beaconsfield…”